Professor of History

 Labor and Social Movements, 19th- and 20th-century America

 Jarod Roll is a historian of modern America.
 He specializes in labor and working-class histories of capitalism, with a particular interest in social movements and popular economic thought.
-He is the author of Spirit of Rebellion: Labor and Religion in the New Cotton South (Illinois, 2010), which won the C. L. R. James Award, the Herbert Gutman Prize, and the Missouri History Book Award.
+He is the author of Poor Man’s Fortune: White Working-Class Conservatism in American Metal Mining, 1850-1950 (North Carolina, 2020) and Spirit of Rebellion: Labor and Religion in the New Cotton South (Illinois, 2010), which won the C. L. R. James Award, the Herbert Gutman Prize, and the Missouri History Book Award.
 Roll is the coauthor, with Erik S. Gellman, of The Gospel of the Working Class: Labor’s Southern Prophets in New Deal America (Illinois, 2011), which won the H. L. Mitchell Award from the Southern Historical Association.

 He has also published research in the Journal of Southern History, Religion and American Culture, Labor History, Southern Spaces, Radical History Review, and LABOR: Studies in Working-Class History of the Americas, as well as edited volumes on Populism, African American landowning farmers, and working-class Christianity.